DewellGuerand/LINMA2471---Project/report/main.typ

   ]
 )

-The number $k$--and thus the projection-- can be implemented more efficiently using this algorithmic approach:
+The number $k$--and thus the projection--can be implemented more efficiently using this algorithmic approach:

 #figure(
   kind: "algorithm",